Bernard Marcus

-Bernard "Bernie" Marcus (born May 12, 1929) is an American billionaire businessman.
-He co-founded The Home Depot and was the company's first CEO, and chairman until retiring in 2002.
+Bernard Marcus (May 12, 1929 – November 4, 2024) was an American billionaire businessman.
+He co-founded Home Depot in 1978.
+He was the company's first CEO and first chairman until retiring in 2002.
+In November 2024, Forbes estimated his net worth at US$10.3 billion.
+He was a major donor to the Republican Party, including Donald Trump's presidential campaigns.

-Early life and education
+Early life

-Bernard Marcus was born to Russian Jewish immigrant parents in Newark, New Jersey.
+Marcus was born to Russian Jewish immigrant parents, cabinet maker Joe and Sara Marcus, in Newark, New Jersey, on May 12, 1929.
 He was the youngest of four children and grew up in a tenement.
-He graduated from South Side High School in 1947.
+He graduated in 1947 from South Side High School (since renamed as Malcolm X Shabazz High School).
 Marcus wanted to become a doctor, and was accepted to Harvard Medical School, but could not afford the tuition.
 He graduated from Rutgers University with a pharmacy degree.
-While there he joined the Alpha Epsilon Pi fraternity.
+He was a member of the Alpha Epsilon Pi fraternity.